21TORR/RadBundle/UPGRADE.md

 * The simple entity search handlers were removed.
 There is no replacement.
 * The `Model` class was removed.
 Use `EntityModel` instead.
 * The missing return types in `ModelInterface` were added.
+* `IdTrait` and `TimestampsTrait` were removed.
+Migrate to `EntityFieldsTrait` and `ModifiableEntityFieldsTrait` instead.
+* `EntityInterface` was moved to a new namespace and has an additional method.

 1.x to 2.0